 If the preliminary physical indicates that you may suffer from a type of arthritis, the testing will continue with diagnostic images.
 X-rays can effectively diagnose simple cases of degenerative joint disease, but MRIs are required for more complex cases.

 X-rays most readily identify bone spurs that grow around or on top of a joint affected by degenerative joint disease.
 However, X-ray images can also identify cartilage loss.
 Although cartilage is not shown directly on an X-ray image, cartilage loss can be identified easily if you’ve had X-rays of the affected joint in the past.
 To a joint specialist, it is easy to see that the space between the bones in your joint is narrowing over time.

 An MRI (magnetic resonance imaging) machine is a machine that uses radio waves and a powerful magnetic field to produce clear images of both bone and soft tissues.
 One such soft tissue seen clearly on images produced by an MRI machine is cartilage.
 Although an X-ray is usually all that is needed to diagnose degenerative joint disease, an MRI machine can provide valuable insight into which treatment methods are the most appropriate.

 If there is any doubt regarding your diagnosis after a physical examination and imaging tests, lab tests may be ordered to confirm your diagnosis.
 Blood tests and joint fluid analysis are very useful for ruling out other potential causes of pain and inflammation.

 Even though there is no blood test that can accurately diagnose degenerative joint disease, blood tests can diagnose other causes of joint pain, such as rheumatoid arthritis.
-Remember, rheumatoid arthritis is treated differently than degenerative joint disease, so an accurate diagnosis is crucial for the best prognosis.
+Remember, rheumatoid arthritis is treated differently than the degenerative joint disease, so an accurate diagnosis is crucial for the best prognosis.